For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Income doesn't just mean salary: some bank account interest and benefits could push you over the threshold.
 Arm yourself with the tax facts to see where you stand (and avoid overpaying!).

 6. Your loan starts gaining interest from the day you take it out until the day you clear the balance (so you'll owe more than you actually borrow).
 Interest is usually charged at RPI plus 3% and is updated every September using the RPI rate from March of the same year.
-However, due to high inflation this year, the government decided to cap all interest at a flat rate, currently 7.7%.
-We explain the deal with interest in more detail in our guide to Student Loan repayments.
+Postgraduate Loans currently have an interest rate of 7.3%.

 7. As with the undergraduate Student Loan, the Master's Student Loan is not registered on your credit file – meaning it won't affect your credit rating.